1978 Revelation on Priesthood: Events leading up to the revelation

 In 1969, during a weekly meeting the apostles voted to overturn the priesthood ban.
 However, Harold B. Lee, a senior apostle at the time, was not present due to travel.
 When he returned he made the argument that the ban could not be overturned administratively but rather required a revelation from God.
 Lee called for a re-vote, which did not pass.

 On March 1, 1975, LDS Church president Spencer W. Kimball announced plans to build a temple in São Paulo, Brazil.
-Before the 1978 revelation, not only were men of black African descent denied ordination to the priesthood, but men and women of black African descent were also excluded from performing most of the various ordinances in the temple.
+Before the 1978 revelation, not only were men of Black African descent denied ordination to the priesthood, but men and women of Black African descent were also excluded from performing most of the various ordinances in the temple.
 Determining priesthood and temple eligibility in Brazil was problematic due to the considerable intermarriage between Amerindians, Europeans, and Africans since 1500, and high uncertainty in tracing ancestral roots.
 Furthermore, in the Brazilian culture, racial identification had more to do with physical appearance and social class than blood lines.
 The cultural differences in understanding race created confusion between the native Brazilians and the American missionaries.
 When the temple was announced, church leaders realized the difficulty of restricting persons with various bloodlines from attending the temple in Brazil.

 During the first half of the 20th century, most church members and leaders believed the priesthood ban had originated with church founder Joseph Smith.
 Because of this belief, church leaders were hesitant to overturn the ban.
 Scholars in the 1960s and 1970s found no evidence of the prohibition before Brigham Young.
 This evidence made it easier for Kimball to consider making a change.

 Softening of the policy

 Prior to the complete overturning of the priesthood ban by revelation, several administrative actions were taken to soften its effect.

 Before David O. McKay visited the South Africa mission in 1954, the policy was that any man desiring to receive the priesthood in the mission was required to prove a lack of African ancestors in his genealogy.
 Six missionaries were tasked with assisting in the necessary genealogical research but even then it was often difficult to establish lack of African ancestry.
 McKay changed the policy to presume non-African ancestry except when there was evidence to the contrary.
 This change allowed many more people to be ordained without establishing genealogical proof.

 Four years later, McKay gave permission for Fijians to receive the priesthood despite their dark skin color.
 Thus, the priesthood ban was restricted to those people who were specifically of African descent.
 In 1967, the same policy that was used in South Africa was extended to cover Brazilians as well.
-In 1974, blacks were allowed to serve as proxies for baptisms for the dead.
+In 1974, Black people were allowed to serve as proxies for baptisms for the dead.